jongablop/OlimpoServer/Example/2 - Load Balancer configuration/README.md

-# Step 2: Add a LoadBalancer
+# Step 2: LoadBalancer configuration

 The aim of this step is to deploy show the application using a LoadBalancer Service.